nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/move.md

 # move

-Moves an Angular application or library to another folder within the workspace and updates the project configuration.
+Move an Angular application or library to another folder

 ## Usage